Skip to content Skip to footer navigation

 Fact-checked

-Checked for accuracy by our qualified fact-checkers and verifiers.
+Checked for accuracy by our qualified fact-checkers, verifiers and subject experts.
 Find out more about fact-checking at CHOICE.

-Ahh, leather ... the word alone conjures up visions of luxury, sophistication and high prices, particularly if we're talking furniture.
+Ahh, leather... the word alone conjures up visions of luxury, sophistication and high prices, particularly if we're talking furniture.
 In fact, not very long ago a leather couch was likely to set the buyer back thousands of dollars, though it was also considered an investment piece that would age beautifully and last for years.

 These days leather couches and chairs are advertised everywhere, and are often priced at well under $2000.
-But with the recent drop in cost comes the trade-off: not all leather couches are equal.
+But with the recent drop in cost comes a trade-off: not all leather couches are equal.
 In fact, some are not really leather at all.

-At CHOICE we've heard from unhappy consumers who've bought 'leather' couches that turned out to be more plastic than animal, while others have found their furniture peeling and cracking in a way that genuine leather shouldn't, yet still don't know exactly what they have bought.
-And with no national standard for leather labelling in Australia, it's not easy to know exactly what you are buying when you see the word 'leather' on a label.
+At CHOICE we've heard from unhappy consumers who've bought 'leather' couches that turned out to be more plastic than animal, while others have found their furniture peeling and cracking in a way that genuine leather shouldn't, and still don't know exactly what they've bought.

 We investigate what you get when you buy a leather couch in Australia.